dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 Routing is of uttermost importance in almost every application's architecture.
 The larger your app becomes, the more your routing functionality becomes complex, from simple to deeply nested routing scenarios.

 [React Router](https://github.com/ReactTraining/react-router) is the most popular and commonly used library for routing in React applications.
-As your application grows to require several views and routes, it's ideal you choose a good router to help manage transition between views, redirects, getting URL parameters easily, et al.
+As your application grows to require several views and routes, it's ideal you choose a good router to help manage the transition between views, redirects, getting URL parameters easily, et al.

 {% include tweet_quote.html quote_text="React Router is the most popular and commonly used library for routing in React applications. " %}